DonorPress/donor-press/README.md

 Optional: Once successfully cloned, enter this directory and type:
 `composer install`
 This will install required classes for PDF writer and Quickbook integrations if you woudl like this functionality.

+Composer Notes:
+You may have install composer if it is not already installed.
+If you get an error like this:
+`Your lock file does not contain a compatible set of packages.
+Please run composer update.`

+To fix this, run:
+`sudo apt install php-xml`
+This is required by the Quickbooks plugin.
+If you don't need the Quickbooks plugin, but just want the TCPDF, the composer.json file will need altered.

 ## Activate Plugin
 [ add screenshot here ]